-1.1 Version 6.0: March, 2004
+1.1 Version 6.3: May, 2005

-This is the first version of the "new" map3d with a GTK-based GUI.
-We are getting even closer to the functionality of the old GL based version.
-Even more important, there are also several new interactive features unique to the OpenGL+GTK version.
+This is the fourth version of the "new" map3d with a GTK-based GUI.
+We are getting very very very close to the complete functionality of the old GL based version and have gone well beyond it in some features, especially the user interface.
+This is a "dot" release but is not a minor release for it contains some important new features and the usual set of bug fixes.

-Some of the specific things that you should notice over previous versions include:
+Some of the specific additions that you should notice over previous versions include: